syntex82/WordPress-Node/THEME_SHOP_GUIDE.md

-# WordPress Node - Theme Shop Guide
+# NodePress - Theme Shop Guide

 ## 🎨 How to Add Themes to the Theme Shop